xybor-x/gojm/README.md

 You can put jobs into a job manager with a priority to execute it in when possible.

-Firstly, you need to create some `Priority`.
+Firstly, you need to create some `Priority` levels.
 Every `Priority` has its own value, the lower value, the higher priority.

 ```golang
 // Urgent is for jobs which need to be executed as soon as possible.